JH1814/Nutrition_Tracker/README.md

 ## User Stories
 1. As a user, I want to **add food entries** with date, category, and quantity so I can track my nutrition.

-2. As a user, I want to **get a list of all entries** to have a full overview what I ate.
+2. As a user, I want to **get a list of all entries** to have a full overview about what I ate.

 3. As a user, I want to **view my daily and weekly totals** to understand my intake.